Measuring Societal Biases from Text Corpora with Smoothed First-Order Co-occurrence: Introduction

-We use the bias measurement methods to study the gender bias of a set of occupations in a Wikipedia corpus.
-We study the methods based on the correlations of the gender bias of occupation words, measured using the discussed methods, to the actual statistics of gender bias in the U.S. job market, provided in two collections by \citet{zhao2018gender}, and \citet{garg2018word}.
-In all three word representation models and both collections, we observe consistently higher correlations using our proposed first-order bias measurement in comparison to the second-order bias measurement.
-Overall, our results suggest the existence of a more severe degree of bias towards female in word embeddings, previously undetected by the second-order bias measurement.
+We use the discussed word representations, trained on an English Wikipedia corpus to study the characteristics of the first- and high-order bias measurement approaches.
+We conduct several experiments on the gender bias of occupations.
+We first revisit the experiments conducted in previous studies~\cite{garg2018word,caliskan2017semantics} on the correlations of the gender bias of some occupations, measured using the discussed methods, to the actual statistics of gender bias in the U.S. job market.
+We use two collections, provided by \citet{zhao2018gender} and \citet{garg2018word}.
+We observe that, in all studied word representation models and the two collections, the results of our proposed first-order bias measurement shows higher correlations in comparison with the high-order approaches.

+Next, we analyze the measured gender bias of around 500 occupations using first- and high-order approaches, observing several cases of the influence of non-relevant context-words on the results of the high-order bias measurement method.
+Overall, our results suggest the existence of a more severe degree of bias towards female in the underlying corpus, previously undetected by high-order approaches.

+Finally, we study how each bias measurement approach reacts to (hypothetical) changes in the corpus, particularly when the corpus moves towards a more balanced representation of genders.
+To this end, we manipulate the corpus using the Counterfactual Data Augmentation (CDA) method~\cite{zhao2018gender,lu2018gender,zmigrod2019counterfactual}, such that the genders are represented in the augmented corpora in a more balanced way.
+Our observations show that, while both bias measurement methods report a decrease of gender bias, the first-order bias measurement is more sensitive (reacts faster) to the changes in the corpus.

+\emph{Limitations of the study.} Gender is treated in this study as a binary construct, and the definition of gender bias is limited to the disparity between female and male.
+We acknowledge that this choice neglects the broad meaning of gender, but the decision is necessary for taking practical steps.
+Our study is also limited to the English language.
+Our introduced method is however generic and can be applied to other languages as well as other forms of societal biases such as related to race, age and ethnicity.

-In the remainder of the paper, we discuss related work in Section~\ref{sec:relatedwork}, followed by the relevant previous methods in Section~\ref{sec:bias_methods}.
-Our bias measurement approach is introduced in Section~\ref{sec:method}.
-Section~\ref{sec:experiments} describes the gender bias experiments, whose results are presented and discussed in Section~\ref{sec:diagnosis} and Section~\ref{sec:bias_gender}.
+\emph{Outline of the paper.} We first discussed related work, followed by the relevant previous methods.
+Our bias measurement approach is introduced next.
+Finally, the gender bias experiments are described, and whose results are presented.